frankwxu/digital-forensics-lab/README.md

 ==============

-The case study is to investigate an image involving intellectual property theft using P2P, such uTorrent client.
+The [P2P data leakage case study](https://github.com/frankwxu/digital-forensics-lab/tree/main/NIST_Data_Leakage_Case) is to help students to apply various forensic techniques to investigate intellectual property theft involving P2P, such uTorrent client.
 The study include

-- A large and complex case study is similar to NIST data leakage lab, but provide a clearer timeline and solid evidence for each activity performed along with the timeline.
+- A large and complex case study is similar to NIST data leakage lab, but it provides a clearer and more detailed timeline.
+Solid evidence is explained for each activity performed by a suspect.
 We suggest to use this before study NIST data leakage case study.
 - 13 hands-on labs/topics in digital forensics

 **Topics Covered**